z2z/redmine-upgrade/README.md

  shared
  ```

-Actually 'current' is  a symlink to the last version  in production and 'shared'
+Actually  **current**  is  a symlink  to  the  last  version in  production  and
-is the folder containing files, themes and plugins.
+**shared** is the folder containing files, themes and plugins.

  ```sh
  $> cd /srv/redmine/shared